manticoresoftware/manticoresearch/manual/english/Searching/Conversational_search.md

-  "user_query": "What is vector search?", "search_query": "vector search, embeddings, similarity search", "response": "Vector search finds similar items by comparing embeddings...", "response_with_refs": "Vector search finds similar items by comparing embeddings... [ref:1]", "sources": "[{\"id\":1,\"title\":\"Vector Search\",\"content\":\"...\",\"knn_dist\":0.12}]" }
+  "user_query": "What is vector search?", "search_query": "vector search, embeddings, similarity search", "response": "Vector search finds similar items by comparing embeddings...", "sources": "[{\"id\":1,\"title\":\"Vector Search\",\"content\":\"...\",\"knn_dist\":0.12}]" }
 ```

 Vector fields are not included in `sources`.
-Inline references use the source row `id`, not the source title or text.
-Use `response` for a plain answer and `response_with_refs` when you want to display citations.
+If you want source citations, add citation instructions to `custom_prompt`; the source row `id` is available in the context and `sources` payload.

 ## Managing chat models